claudiogiaretta/AWS-architect-solution-associate/AWS Cloud Solution Architect Associate.md

 - **Maximum size of an item: 400 KB**
 - Max 100 table
 - DyanmoDB creates partitions for you as your data grow.
 Creates a partition every 10 GB or when you exceed.
+### Table classes
+DynamoDB offers two table classes designed to help you optimize for cost.
+-  **DynamoDB Standard table**: is the default, and is recommended for the vast majority of workloads.
+- **DynamoDB Standard-Infrequent Access**: table class is optimized for tables where storage is the dominant cost. **Not recommended for high throughtput**
+	- **Use cases:** tables that store infrequently accessed data, such as application logs, old social media posts, e-commerce order history, and past gaming achievements
 ### Capacity
 - **Provisioned Mode** (default)
     - Provision read & write capacity